Interview Questions152

 Notified Body

 An independent organization designated by an EU member state to assess whether medical devices meet MDR requirements before they can receive a CE mark and be sold in Europe.
 Unlike the FDA (a single government agency), the EU system relies on multiple private Notified Bodies competing for manufacturer business.
-MDR's stricter designation requirements reduced the number of active Notified Bodies from approximately 80 under the previous directives to approximately 40 under MDR, creating capacity constraints and certification backlogs.
+MDR's stricter designation requirements reduced the number of active Notified Bodies from approximately 96 under the previous MDD directive to approximately 50 under MDR, creating capacity constraints and certification backlogs.

 The Transition Challenge